lbte/factored-login/README.md

 Before you can run the application, you need to have Docker installed on your computer.
 Docker is a tool that allows you to run applications in containers, which makes it easy to run applications without worrying about setting up your computer environment.

-To install Docker, follow the instructions for your operating system on the official Docker website: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
+To install Docker, follow the instructions for your operating system on the official Docker website: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/). **You must keep the Docker window open when doing the step 4 from the following section.**

 ### Running the application